sandervoerman/channels/README.md

 async with sender as itemize:
     await itemize("One")
     await itemize("Two")
-    await baz(itemize) # pass the itemizer to another coroutine await itemize("The end")
+    await baz(itemize) # pass the itemize callback to another coroutine await itemize("The end")
 ```